200-I Motorized Rifle Brigade SF completed the rearmament of the modernized T-80BVM

 14 November 2019 20: 29

-This is a PVV system, the plant guarantees 20 such launches.
-Eighties may have trouble starting at low temperatures.
+This is a PVV system, the factory guarantees 20 such starts.
+The eighties may have a problem when starting at low temperatures.
 Turn the turbine for 40 seconds.
-Only battery, no other.
+Only the battery, there is no other.

 3. +2